 Exporting provides many challenges to small businesses who may not have the working capital to support sales.
 Cash flow, a crucial aspect for small businesses like CEI, are jeopardized when the company does not have sufficient funds to fulfill an export order.
 CEI could not find commercial lenders that were willing to include uninsured foreign accounts receivable in the company’s borrowing base to maximize its line of credit.

 In 2005, the company turned to EXIM’s working capital loan guarantee to include foreign accounts receivable as collateral in its borrowing base.
 EXIM’s lender loan guarantees enable U.S. exporters, mainly small and medium-sized businesses, to obtain working capital loans from qualified commercial lenders,

 The funds have enabled CEI to sustain exports to major buyers in the Philippines, Mexico, and the Netherlands.
 The loan supports 42 existing jobs and the creation of 2 new jobs.
-Over the past five years, EXIM has helped to support more than $61 million of CEI’s exports.
+Since 2014, EXIM has helped to support more than $60 million of CEI’s exports.
 Exports now account for 40 percent of the company's total sales.